Ulet Ifansasti/Getty Images

-A pair of ash covered boots lie abandoned in a field following a further eruption of Mount Sinabung, in Karo District, North Sumatra, Indonesia
+A woman walks on a road covered with ash following a further eruption of the Mount Sinabung on Monday in Berastagi, Karo district, North Sumatra, Indonesia

 Scorching lava and giant ash clouds spew out as Mount Sinabung volcano erupts, as seen from Karo district in Sumatra island, Indonesia

 Mount Sinabung spews lava and volcanic ash in North Sumatra, Indonesia.
 In the past four days hundreds of people have fled their homes after renewed eruptions.
 The 2,460-metre volcano, which was dormant for 400 years, began erupting in August 2010.
 Read more

 The Mount Sinabung volcano on Sumatra island in Indonesia erupts on Wednesday, following an eruption on Sunday.

 Soldiers from the Japan Self-Defense Forces conduct search operations on Tuesday on Mount Ontake, which erupted on September 27.
 Sixteen people are still missing following the eruption of the volcano, which straddles Nagano and Gifu prefectures in central Japan.

 An aerial photograph shows the eruption of Mount Ontake in central Japan.
 More than 30 hikers were found dead on Sunday on the mountainside, a day after the eruption sent plumes of smoke hundreds of metres into the sky.
 Read more

 An aerial picture shows lava flowing out of the Bardarbunga volcano in southeast Iceland.
 The Bardarbunga volcano system has been rocked by hundreds of tremors daily since mid-August, prompting fears the volcano could erupt.
 Bardarbunga, at 2,000 metres (6,500 feet), is Iceland’s second-highest peak and is located under Europe’s largest glacier, Vatnajoekull.
 Read more